ElvBry/ESP-NOW_intercom_project/README.md

 > **Status:** In development

-> **Goal:** Mesh-networked ESP32 nodes communicating via ESP-NOW to send real time data and audio
+> **Goal:** Mesh-networked esp32 nodes communicating via ESP-NOW to send real time data and audio

 ---

+## LICENSE
+Apache License 2.0

 ## Overview

-This repository houses an ESP-IDF project that will eventually let multiple ESP32 nodes form a mesh and exchange data in real time.
+This is an unfinished ESP-IDF intercom project.
+The goal is to eventually let multiple esp32 nodes form a mesh and exchange audio and data to eachother using ESP-NOW and efficient routing.
 So far, it provides reusable components for:

 - **UART input** (`uart_handler`)
 - **High-resolution timing** (`utility/timer`)